PierrickPro/homekit_led_esp8266/README.md

 The LED animations used were taken from the DemoReel100.ino example from the FastLED library.

-The [WiFiManager Library](https://github.com/tzapu/WiFiManager) was used to make setting up the WiFi connection easy, with a configuration portal.</br>
-I used this [HomeKit Library](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) to comunicate with HomeKit.</br>

 Once everything was up and running, I created Shorcuts to easily switch between each mode by turning off the lamp, and setting the temperature corresponding to the mode.

 I can now control the light from the Home app, Shortcut, and with Siri.

+## Libraries

+- [WiFiManager Library](https://github.com/tzapu/WiFiManager) to setup the WiFi connection easily, with a configuration portal</br>
+- [HomeKit Library](https://github.com/Mixiaoxiao/Arduino-HomeKit-ESP8266) to comunicate with HomeKit</br>
+- [FastLED Library](https://fastled.io) to control the LED Strip</br>

+## Note
-Note: I had an issue where the first LED of the strip was randomly blinking.
+I had an issue where the first LED of the strip was randomly blinking.
 I downgraded to esp8266 2.7.4 (from Board Manager) to fix the issue.
 (More info: https://github.com/FastLED/FastLED/issues/1260)